Galapagos activity holiday

 Commitment to Sustainability:

-Casa Opuntia is committed to environmental sustainability.
+Our partners are committed to environmental sustainability.
 People come to the Galapagos to enjoy nature, and we must help ensure that this incredible environment remains pristine for many generations to come.
-Therefore, Casa Opuntia has been a leader in hotel sustainability on Galapagos is constantly looking to innovate.
+Therefore, our colleagues have been a leader in hotel sustainability on Galapagos is constantly looking to innovate.
 We invite you to review our following eco-practices, and if you have any comments or suggestions to please share them with us, as we understand that sustainability is an ongoing process.

 Waste Management:

-We do not sell any disposable plastic bottles at Casa Opuntia.
-We instead invite our guests to fill their water bottles from our jug of purified drinking water.
+We do not sell any disposable plastic bottles.
+Instead invite our guests to fill their water bottles from our jug of purified drinking water.
 If our guests do not have their own water bottles, they may purchase one from our reception desk or ask to borrow a drinking glass.
 We do sell bottles of beer and soda, but only in reusable glass bottles.
 The field lunches we prepare are packed in reusable hard plastic containers with metal silverware.
 We strive to produce zero plastic, paper, cardboard, or Styrofoam waste from these lunches.
 We separate recyclable glass and plastic from all our trash.
 We separate the organic waste from our kitchen to be used for future composing or livestock feed.

 Water and Electricity: